 PGE’s demand-response program provides electrical grid capacity by linking customer-owned generators as part of a “virtual power plant” for its Dispatchable Standby Generation (DSG) program.
 With this system, PGE can simultaneously shave peak loads on the grid by using the available aggregated generation from customers emergency stand-by generators as part of their reserve capacity system.

-During peak periods when wholesale power is expensive PGE’s EMS System Control Center uses this reserve generator capacity by turning on these generator assets with a single start push button.
-To do this PGE’s has integrated their Distributed Standby Generator (DSG) System called “GenOnSys” with their EMS system control center “SCADA” system using the System Platform.
+During peak periods when wholesale power is expensive, PGE’s EMS System Control Center uses this reserve generator capacity by turning on these generator assets with a single start push button.
+To do this, PGE has integrated their Distributed Standby Generator (DSG) System called “GenOnSys” with their EMS system control centre “SCADA” system using the System Platform.

 GenOnSys manages 45 MW at 21 customer sites with 32 generators that is spread out over a large area

-To manage this system only takes 4 people where other generating sites could take many more employees.
+To manage this system only takes four people where other generating sites could take many more employees.

-“When the Western power grid is short on power, we’ve seen the cost per megawatt skyrocket by up to 1200 percent,” said Mark Osborn, PGE distributed resources manager.
-“But thanks to our DSG program operated by AVEVA software, PGE has been able to achieve a significant savings over market prices.”
+“When the western power grid is short on power, we’ve seen the cost per megawatt skyrocket by up to 1,200 percent,” said Mark Osborn, PGE Distributed Resources Manager.
+“But thanks to our DSG program operated by AVEVA, PGE has been able to achieve a significant savings over market prices.”

 Solving the challenge through AVEVA software